SCENE 01 / PRE-PRODUCTION

 Linked ServicesProduction Budgeting

-The process requires creating line-item budgets in Korean won through Movie Magic and Excel formats which must include local labor costs and KOFIC incentives and currency exchange rates.
+We build line-item budgets in Korean won using Movie Magic and Excel.
+Each one factors in local labor costs, KOFIC incentives, and currency exchange rates.

 Cost Estimation